RAPID Centre for International Trade (RCIT)

 • While the presentation was comprehensive, a deeper understanding of the nuances of some issues can be gained through case studies, included in the report.
 Additionally, it is crucial that the Child Day Care Centre Act is reviewed in consultation with relevant stakeholders to make it more practical and applicable.

-Seminar on Understanding Urban Poverty and Identifying Urban Poor and the Beneficiaries for Social Protection Schemes
+8 August 2024: Understanding Urban Poverty and Identifying Urban Poor and the Beneficiaries for Social Protection Schemes

 About the presentation: